UniversalDependencies/docs/_sv-pos/VERB.md

 clause, and govern the number and types of other constituents which may occur in the clause.

+The tag VERB is reserved for full lexical verbs, while auxiliary verbs are tagged [AUX].

 ### Examples

 - _att <b>visa</b>_ "to <b>show</b>", _jag <b>visar</b>_ "I <b>show</b>", _han <b>visade</b>_ "he showed"